ashutoshkumr/docs/lang-cpp-resources.md

   ```
 - Use `std::initializer_list` for instantiations (of custom classes) that require following semantics: `std::vector v {1, 2, 3, 4}`
 - Methods defined inside class are inlined by default.
 - Methods suffixed with `const` indicate that it doesn't modify `this`.
-Not doing this may result in weird errors when passing object as const referenceZ
+Not doing this may result in weird errors when passing object as const reference.
+Typically `error: passing 'const xxx' as 'this' argument discards qualifiers [-fpermissive]`.
 - Abstract class should either provide a definition for virtual function or declare them pure.
   ```c++
   class container {